-- (6) specify how revenue will be collected, accounted for and audited; - (7) specify how debts incurred on behalf of the public partner or private partner will be repaid; - (8) address how the public partners and the private partners will share management and the risks of the public project; - (9) provide that, in the event of an uncured default, the public partner may: - (a) elect to take over the public project, including the succession of all right, title and interest in the public project, subject to any liens on revenue previously granted by the private partner; and - (b) terminate the public-private partnership and exercise any other rights and remedies that may be available; - (10) specify the term of the public-private partnership agreement, which shall not exceed thirty years; - (11) limit a private partner from seeking injunctive or other equitable relief to in any way restrict a public partner from developing, constructing or maintaining a public project, except that the public-private partnership agreement may provide for reasonable compensation to the private partner for the adverse effect resulting from development, construction, operation and maintenance of another public project of the public partner;
+- (5) specify how revenue will be collected, accounted for and audited; - (6) specify how debts incurred on behalf of the public partner or private partner will be repaid; - (7) address how the public partners and the private partners will share management and the risks of the public project; - (8) provide that, in the event of an uncured default, the public partner may: - (a) elect to take over the public project, including the succession of all right, title and interest in the public project, subject to any liens on revenue previously granted by the private partner; and - (b) terminate the public-private partnership and exercise any other rights and remedies that may be available; - (9) specify the term of the public-private partnership agreement, which shall not exceed thirty years; - (10) limit a private partner from seeking injunctive or other equitable relief to in any way restrict a public partner from developing, constructing or maintaining a public project, except that the public-private partnership agreement may provide for reasonable compensation to the private partner for the adverse effect resulting from development, construction, operation and maintenance of another public project of the public partner;

-- (12) provide for the protection of proprietary information of the private partner; - (13) provide that operations and maintenance of a public project, except a public project that is broadband infrastructure, to be performed by the public partner; - (14) provide provisions for termination of the public-private partnership agreement, including the cessation of the powers and duties of the private partner; and - (15) provide that the public project shall revert to the public partner and be dedicated for public use. - D. A public-private partnership agreement for a public project for which the cost is in excess of ten million dollars (\$10,000,000) and the term of the agreement is more than five years shall not become effective until it is approved by the authority pursuant to Subsection D of Section 7 of the Public-Private Partnership Act. - E. Within thirty days of execution by a public partner and a private partner, a copy of the fully executed public-private partnership agreement for a public project for which the cost is less than or equal to ten million dollars (\$10,000,000) or for which the term of the agreement is five years or less shall be delivered to the board for reporting pursuant to Subsection C of Section 6 of the Public-Private
+- (11) provide for the protection of proprietary information of the private partner; - (12) provide that operations and maintenance of a public project be performed by the public partner; - (13) provide provisions for termination of the public-private partnership agreement, including the cessation of the powers and duties of the private partner; and - (14) provide that the public project shall revert to the public partner and be dedicated for public use. - Ε. A public-private partnership agreement for a public project for which the cost is in excess of ten million dollars (\$10,000,000) shall not become effective until it is approved by the board pursuant to the Public-Private Partnership Act. - Within thirty days of execution by a public partner and a private partner, a copy of the fully executed public-private partnership agreement for a public project for which the cost is less than or equal to ten million dollars (\$10,000,000) shall be delivered to the board for reporting pursuant to the Public-Private Partnership Act. - [NEW MATERIAL] PUBLIC-PRIVATE PARTNERSHIP SECTION 4. .216145.1